AungThiha/KMPTemplate/README.md

 9. Enjoy!

 ## Testing
-Sample unit tests can be found in [DefaultNavigationDispatcherTest.kt](composeApp/src/jvmTest/kotlin/aung/thiha/photo/album/navigation/DefaultNavigationDispatcherTest.kt).
+- Sample unit tests can be found in [DefaultNavigationDispatcherTest.kt](composeApp/src/jvmTest/kotlin/aung/thiha/photo/album/navigation/DefaultNavigationDispatcherTest.kt).
+- Sample integration tests can be found in [SplashViewModelTest](composeApp/src/jvmTest/kotlin/aung/thiha/photo/album/splash/SplashViewModelTest.kt)

-More test coverage and additional testing strategies (such as integration tests, instrumentation tests and snapshot tests) are on the roadmap.
+- More test coverage and additional testing strategies (such as instrumentation tests and snapshot tests) are on the roadmap.

 ## Roadmap
 - Set up spacer sizes in terms of XXS, XS, S, M, L, XL and so on instead of hardcoded DPs to easily unify sizes
+- Write instructions on how to create fakes(test doubles) to use with integration tests
-- Write integration tests to ensure new changes don't break the existing ones
+- Write instructions on how to test navigation in integration tests
 - Write instrumentation tests to ensure things work as expected on real devices
 - Use paging3 in PhotoListScreen to support pagination
 - Figure out which snapshot test framework would be best suited for the project